 - The Agency serves as an advisory service and subsequently the responsibility to confirm employment conditions, including salary, remains with the Candidate.
 The Candidate must ensure that their legal requirements are fulfilled, such as ensuring they have a contract with the Client upon employment and the Agency cannot be held responsible for negotiating any wages, loss of wages, termination of employment and changes in the working conditions.

 - The Candidate has an obligation to represent themselves, and the agency, with dignity and professionalism at all times.
 Candidates must behave with the decorum, respect and care that is befitting their roles.
-Unacceptable behaviour includes swearing, aggression, violence, breaching health & safety standards and extreme insubordination.
+Unacceptable behaviour includes swearing, aggression, violence, disclosure of family affairs, repeatedly not meeting the basic job requirements, breaching health & safety standards and extreme insubordination.
 Should a candidate commit gross misconduct, they will be dismissed without notice and will, at minimum, be required to reimburse the Client for their placement expenses (for example, flight & visa costs) and reimburse the Agency for their placement costs.
 Candidates can be held responsible for any damages they have caused during the placement and if their behaviour is in breach of local laws, legal action can be taken against them.